wp-plugins/tierra-audio-playlist-manager/readme.txt

 1. Embed single/multiple audio playlist(s) on a post page or template
 1. Build your own XSPF compatible player and link our XML to it

 We provide customizable short code that can be pasted into any page / post, as well as code to embed into your template.
-For example code and samples, visit our **[Audio Playlist Manager](http://tierra-innovation.com/wordpress-cms/2009/10/16/audio-playlist-manager/)** page.
+For example code and samples, visit our **[Audio Playlist Manager](http://tierra-innovation.com/wordpress-cms/plugins/audio-playlist-manager/)** page.

 == Changelog ==

+= 1.0.5 =

+Fixed the template embed code to render the player inside a theme.

 = 1.0.4 =